 Historically, network security was the domain of well-trained experts.
 However, you also need to understand the basics of network security as you are the administrator of your home IoT network.
 The first thing you need to remember is not to rush through your IoT setup as it may lead to numerous security problems later.
 So, be patient.
 Set up and secure one device at a time.

 Unfortunately, most IoT networks are wireless.
-Securing a wireless network can be a bit challenging as there are several different communication protocols, standards, and device capabilities.
+Securing a wireless network can be a bit challenging as there are several different communication protocols in iot, standards, and device capabilities.
 However, one of the easiest ways to protect a network is to change the default usernames and passwords of the broadband router or another wireless access point.

 This access point device usually comes with an embedded server or webpage.
 As the administrator, you can change the username and password here to keep your network secure.
 You should also change the default Service Set Identifier (SSID).
 A default SSID often indicates a poorly configured network, increasing the chances of an attack.

 The authentication process keeps unauthorized persons from gaining access to your network while allows you (the administrator) to access the sources you need.
 You will need to consider different factors to set up necessary authentication rules.
 For example, you may want to allow multiple users to access a particular device such as your microwave, Wi-Fi, or TV.
 They may also want to set different parameters according to their needs.